The Defenestration of Derb

 • FAQ: Was my column satirical?

 • Reply: Several of my friends have tried to plea-bargain down the charges against me by saying that the offending column was satirical.
-I love my friends (especially John O'Sullivan), but I have to confess I had no satirical intent at all.
+I love my friends (especially John O'Sullivan and Mark Steyn), but I have to confess I had no satirical intent at all.

 Jonathan Swift didn't really think the poor of Ireland should sell their children as food for the rich.
 He was writing satire.
 I do really think that parents should warn their children about the dangers of wandering into black neighborhoods and so on.
 I was not writing satire.
 Everybody clear?